 Half of this crazy year is behind us and summer is here.
 Over the years, we machine learning engineers at Ximilar have gathered a lot of interesting ML/AI material from which we draw.
-I have chosen the best ones from podcasts to online courses that I recommend to listen to, read and check.
+I have chosen the best ones from podcasts to online courses that I recommend to listen to, read, and check.
 Some of them are introductory, others more advanced.
 However, all of them are high-quality ones made by the best people in the field and they are worth checking.
-If you are interested in the current progress of AI or you are just curious about what will be the future then you are on the right page.
-AI will change all possible fields whether it is physics, law or retail and one should be prepared for what is to come…
+If you are interested in the current progress of AI or you are just curious about what will be in the future then you are on the right page.
+AI will change all possible fields whether it is physics, law, or retail and one should be prepared for what is to come…

 If there is one medium that has become popular in recent years, it must be podcasts.
 Everyone is doing it right now – there are podcasts about sex, politics, tech, healthcare, brains, bicycles,… and AI is not missing.
 But one of them stands out.
 It is a podcast by Lex Fridman.
 This MIT alumni is doing an incredible job by interviewing top people from the field, famous people included (like Garry Kasparov or Elon Musk).
 Some episodes are more about science, physics, mind, startups, and the future of humanity.
 The ideas presented in the podcast are just mind-blowing.
 The talks are deep but clever and it will take you some time to get through them.

 The Turing test is a recursive test.
 The Turing test is a test on us.
 It is a test of whether people are intelligent enough to understand themselves.

 Another great podcast is Brain Inspired by Paul Middlebrooks with interesting guests.
 It shows and discusses topics from Neuroscience and AI and how these fields are connected together.